Creating the application archives

 More RAP archives might be created during the development process.
 Import these RAP archives to a single system from which the Rules RAP and Data RAP will be created.
 This method provides the greatest level of control over the release by separating the release process from the development process.

 - Define the RAPs by using the Application Packaging wizard or by copying an existing RAP rule.
-For more information, see Product rules.
+For more information, see About product rules.

 - Export each RAP as an archive: